pact-foundation/pact-js/CONTRIBUTING.md

 `git cz` to commit and commitizen will guide you.

+## Code style and formatting

+We use [Prettier](https://prettier.io/) for formatting, and for linting we use [TSLint](https://palantir.github.io/tslint/) (for TypeScript) and [Standard](https://standardjs.com) (for JS).

+Please update your editor to enable Prettier, and things should be easy 👌.
+If not, our lint step will catch it.

 ## Pull requests

-* Write tests for any changes
+- Write tests for any changes
-* Follow existing code style and conventions
+- Follow existing code style and conventions
-* Separate unrelated changes into multiple pull requests
+- Separate unrelated changes into multiple pull requests
-* For bigger changes, make sure you start a discussion first by creating an issue and explaining the intended change
+- For bigger changes, make sure you start a discussion first by creating an issue and explaining the intended change

 [stackoverflow]: https://stackoverflow.com/questions/tagged/pact
 [examples]: https://github.com/pact-foundation/pact-js/tree/master/examples